systelab/seed-angular/README.md

 ### Build docker image

 There is an Automated Build Task in Docker Cloud in order to build the Docker Image.
-Autobuild triggers a new build with every git push to your source code repository to create a 'latest' image.
+This task, triggers a new build with every git push to your source code repository to create a 'latest' image.
 There is another build rule to trigger a new tag and create a 'version-x.y.z' image

 You can always manually create the image with the following command: